John Lee Hooker: Later career

 Beginning in 1962, Hooker gained greater exposure when he toured Europe in the annual American Folk Blues Festival.
 His "Dimples" became a successful single on the UK Singles Charts in 1964, eight years after its first US release.
 Hooker began to perform and record with rock musicians.
 One of his earliest collaborations was with British blues rock band the Groundhogs.
 In 1970, he recorded the joint album Hooker 'n Heat, with the American blues and boogie rock group Canned Heat, whose repertoire included adaptations of Hooker songs.
 It became the first of Hooker's albums to reach the Billboard charts, peaking at number 78 on the Billboard 200.
 Other collaboration albums soon followed, including Endless Boogie (1971) and Never Get Out of These Blues Alive (1972), which included Steve Miller, Elvin Bishop, Van Morrison, and others.

-Hooker appeared in the 1980 film The Blues Brothers.
-He performed "Boom Boom" in the role of a street musician.
+Hooker appeared in the 1980 film The Blues Brothers as a street musician playing "Boom Boom."
 In 1989, he recorded the album The Healer with Carlos Santana, Bonnie Raitt, and others.
 The 1990s saw additional collaboration albums: Mr. Lucky (1991), Chill Out (1995), and Don't Look Back (1997) with Morrison, Santana, Los Lobos, and additional guest musicians.
 His re-recording of "Boom Boom" (the title track for his 1992 album) with guitarist Jimmie Vaughan became Hooker's highest charting single (number 16) in the UK.
 Come See About Me, a 2004 DVD, includes performances filmed between 1960 and 1994 and interviews with several of the musicians.

 Hooker owned five houses in his later life, including ones in the California cities of Los Altos, Redwood City, and Long Beach.
 On June 21, 2001, Hooker died in his sleep at home in Los Altos.

 Awards and recognition

 Among his many awards, Hooker was inducted into the Blues Hall of Fame in 1980, and the Rock and Roll Hall of Fame in 1991.
 He was a recipient of a 1983 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.
 He was awarded the Grammy Lifetime Achievement Award in 2000 and has a star on the Hollywood Walk of Fame.
 He is also inducted into the Mississippi Musicians Hall of Fame.

-Two of his songs, "Boogie Chillen" and "Boom Boom", are included in the Rock and Roll Hall of Fame's list of the 500 Songs That Shaped Rock and Roll.
+Two of his songs, "Boogie Chillen" and "Boom Boom," are included in the Rock and Roll Hall of Fame's list of the 500 Songs That Shaped Rock and Roll.
 "Boogie Chillen" is also included in the Recording Industry Association of America's list of the "Songs of the Century".